the importance of self-care

 Some people find coloring to be very soothing as it shuts off the noise in your mind as you focus on coloring.
 Coloring isn’t only for children.
 There are a number of adult coloring books that you can buy.

 The outdoors is very therapeutic for many people.
 Take a short walk, sit outside and look at nature, or take a hike.

 I find that dancing to a catchy song instantly puts me in a good mood.
 If dancing isn’t your thing, try singing!
 Anything that helps you let loose is great for you.

 Remember that self-care isn’t a one-size-fits-all type of thing!
 The best part of self-care is that there is no wrong way to do it.
 Like anything new, it takes time to become the norm, so make sure you hold yourself accountable!

 To further guide you along your self-care journey, I created self-care printables.
 To access them, click here.

-My hope is that this article (along with the printables) will give you the push you need to prioritize self-care.
+My hope is that this article (along with the printables) will give you the push you need to prioritize self-care and understand the importance of it.
 Life can be stressful, and we need to give ourselves the love and care that we give to others.
 Take the time to focus on your well-being and see how your quality of life improves!